exercism/website-copy/tracks/javascript/exercises/resistor-colors/mentoring.md

 ### Common suggestions

 Here are a few common suggestions based on student's solutions.
-You may always suggest they re-

-code from their
-solution to `resistor-color`.
+You may always suggest they re-use code from their solution to `resistor-color`.
 The gist of the suggestions follows now, after which each one is elaborated on.

 - `Number` instead of `parseXXX`
 - `join` instead of `reduce`